fionashane/fionashane/README.md

 ### Hi there 👋

+- 👋 Hi, I’m @fionashane
+- 👀 I’m interested in web development and data engineering
+- 🌱 I’m currently studying Software Engineering in University of South Australia and 42 Adelaide
+- 📫 How to reach me linkedin.com/in/fionashane

 <!--
 **fionashane/fionashane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.